 BENEFITS IN FRANCE En, Neteem

-Consequently, unlike in many other countries, employees do not normally try to negotiate these statutory benefits during the hiring phase.
-They are more likely to focus on base salary, variable compensation and expenses.
+As a result, unlike in many other countries, employees typically do not negotiate statutory social benefits during the hiring process.
+Instead, discussions usually focus on the base salary, variable compensation, and expenses.

 Social Security (URSSAF)